xyth0rn/NCTU_DigitalLab_Mario/README.md

 		char_X<=char_X+10'd1;
 	end
 ```
- - result: failed, mario will stuck in the ground due to the presence of gravity system (if we are standing on a ground and want to move forward and backward, we can only move one pixel and it will be locked)
+ - Result: failed, mario will stuck in the ground due to the presence of gravity system (if we are standing on a ground and want to move forward and backward, we can only move one pixel and it will be locked)

-#### final method
+#### Final Method
   - to solve the problem of method 2, I decided to add a "send back" mechanism, which is adding a "send back" mechanism and alter the record of past information from "record the last movement" to "record the last location (absolute coordinate)".
 If it encounter a blocking pixel, it will be sent back to the last position.
 ```
 	//take move backward for example